IEC-61400-15/eya_def/eya_def_tools/README.md

 ### Development installation

-To install `eya_def_tools` in editable mode for development, including the development dependencies, use the following command.
+To install `eya_def_tools` in editable mode for development, including the development dependencies, execute the following command.

 ```bash
 pip install -e .[dev]